offbynull/actors/README.md

 ### Real-world Examples

-Peernetic comes with 3 real-world examples.
+Peernetic comes with 3 real-world examples, located in the [examples project](examples/src/main/java/com/offbynull/peernetic/examples/).
 Each of those examples comes with 5 executable Java classes...

- * **RealtimeDirect** - All actors run locally and directly communicate with each other.
+ * **RealtimeDirect** - Actors run locally and communicate with each other directly.
- * **RealtimeViaUdpGateway** - All actors run locally, but each actor communicates with the other actors via UDP.
+ * **RealtimeViaUdpGateway** - Actors run locally and communicate with the each other via UDP.
- * **RealtimeViaUdpSimulator** - All actors run locally, but each actor communicates with the other actors via simulated UDP.
+ * **RealtimeViaUdpSimulator** - Actors run locally and communicate with each other via simulated UDP.
- * **SimulationDirect** - Actors run in a simulation environment where all actors directly communicate with each other.
-The simulation captures messages to intended for a visualizer, and these messages are replayed to an actual visualizer once the simulation is complete.
+ * **SimulationDirect** - Actors run in a simulation environment and communicate with each other directly.
+ * **SimulationViaUdpSimulator** - Actors run in a simulation environment and communicate with each other via simulated UDP.

+Realtime executables may require user input.

- * **SimulationViaUdpSimulator** - Actors run in a simulation environment, but each actor communicates with the other actors via simulated UDP.
-The simulation captures messages to intended for a visualizer, and these messages are replayed to an actual visualizer once the simulation is complete.
+Simulation executables don't require user input because they run pre-configured scenarios.
+Simulation executables capture messages intended for a visualizer, and these messages are replayed to an actual visualizer once the simulation is complete.

-Realtime executables may require user input, while Simulation executables don't require user input (they run preset scenarios).

 #### Unstructured Example